apache/shardingsphere-elasticjob/docs/content/overview/_index.en.md

 ElasticJob is a distributed scheduling solution consisting of two separate projects, Lite and Cloud.

-ElasticJob-Lite is a lightweight, decentralized solution that provides distributed task sharding services;
-ElasticJob-Cloud is a Mesos framework which use Mesos + Docker(todo) to manage and isolate resources and processes.

 Elasticjob uses a unified job API for each product.
 Developers only need code one time and can deploy at will.